Which laser is best for tattoo removal? PicoWay® explained

 Why is the picosecond laser the best choice?

-The picosecond laser is considered the best choice available for tattoo removal because it combines several advantages that older lasers do not offer to the same degree.
+The picosecond laser is considered the best current choice for tattoo removal because it combines several advantages that older lasers do not offer to the same degree.
 These benefits all follow from its finer fragmentation and its lower heat output.

 The PicoWay® by Candela: a benchmark picosecond laser

 The PicoWay® also delivers extremely short pulses, which maximises the mechanical fragmentation effect while limiting heat.
-It is suitable for all skin types, which makes it a safe tool across a wide range of complexions.
+It is suitable for all skin types, which makes it a safe tool across a wide range of skin tones.
 This versatility makes it particularly relevant for multicoloured tattoos, cover-ups and tattoos already treated elsewhere.
 It is this combination of precision, power and colour coverage that explains its reputation.

-Why do multiple wavelengths matter?
+Why do several wavelengths matter?

-Multiple wavelengths matter because no single wavelength can effectively remove every ink colour.
+Several wavelengths matter because no single wavelength can effectively remove every ink colour.
 Each shade absorbs light differently, which means the wavelength has to be matched to the colour being targeted.

 Is the best laser enough for a good result?

 The picosecond laser is suitable for the vast majority of tattoos and skin types, which makes it the most versatile technology for tattoo removal.
-Its safety on darker skin types and its ability to treat difficult colours widen the range of tattoos that can be treated.
+Its safety on darker skin tones and its ability to treat difficult colours widen the range of tattoos that can be treated.

 Key points